ibisba/handbook/pages/ibisba_management/communication_assets.md

 The policy serves this purpose by defining the IBISBA branding, the visual identity of the Consortium and the rules of use for the different elements it includes.

-The policy also protects the logo of the Consortium against misuses, in its use or in its shape.
+The policy also protects the logo of the Consortium against misuse, in its use or in its shape.
 The policy will be used by IBISBA members when producing any IBISBA product.
 It shall also be used by contractors who are entitled to deliver graphics.

 All communication tools will be adapted to the policy for greater consistency.

-The brand and visual management policy is available on [SharePoint](https://idp.inra.fr/cas/loginservice=https%3A%2F%2Fidp.inra.fr%2Fidp%2FAuthn%2FRemoteUser).
+The brand and visual management policy is available on [SharePoint]((https://idp.inra.fr/cas/login?service=https%3A%2F%2Fidp.inra.fr%2Fidp%2FAuthn%2FRemoteUser)

 ### Website

 The official website (www.ibisba.eu) is the main portal to get all the information related to IBISBA, including general info, activities, events, objectives, open calls, workshop and webinars.

-Social media and sharing platforms
+### Social media and sharing platforms

 Results and activities are communicated and disseminated as textual and multimedia content through the main B2B social media platforms, including LinkedIn and Twitter, and on Facebook for the general public.
 Video content, including recorded interviews, webinars and workshops, is hosted on a dedicated YouTube channel.